mattermost/docs/source/cloud/cloud-integrations/cloud-bot-accounts.rst

 1. Instead of using a slash command to respond directly, use an an API call for the initial interaction with a user to enable message edits.
 2. If your system is using `advanced permissions <https://docs.mattermost.com/cloud/cloud-user-management/advanced-permissions.html>`_, then post edits could be disabled for users.

 If neither of the above help resolve your concern, you also have the option to choose what role the bot account has.
-If System Admin is chosen, then they can update any posts in the system, along with other System Admin permissions.
-Note that giving the System Admin role to a bot account enables them with other System Admin privileges so this should be done with care.
+If the **System Admin** role is chosen, then they can update any posts in the system, along with other System Admin permissions.
+Note that giving the **System Admin** role to a bot account enables them with other System Admin privileges so this should be done with care.

 If AD/LDAP or SAML sync is enabled, do bot accounts need to have an associated email address in AD/LDAP or SAML?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^